 … this is why, I believe, we all deserve to live a juicy life…

-Fortunately, our worldview can change and that is what working with the Bright Line Eating Bootcamp creates for food addicts.
-The purpose of life being to come as close as possible to the realization of the divinity within us.
+Fortunately, our worldview can change, and that is what working with the Bright Line Eating Bootcamp creates for food addicts.
+The purpose of life is to come as close as possible to the realization of the divinity within us.